kubernauts/kubernauts-kubernetes-training-courses/courses/CKA_Preparation.md

 # CKA Preparation

-This is the version 0.1 curriculum of Kubernauts Certified Kubernetes Adminstrator Exam.
+This is the version 0.1 curriculum of Kubernauts Certified Kubernetes Administrator Exam.

 If you see an issue with the document, please open an issue.
 Minor issues may be addressed with updates.
 Major issue will require updates to the document which will come with new versions of the exam, generally coinciding with new version of Kubernetes.

-##### This document provides the curriculum outline of the Knowledge, Skills and Abilities that a Certifed Kubernetes Administrator (CKA) can be expected to demonstrate.
+##### This document provides the curriculum outline of the Knowledge, Skills and Abilities that a Certified Kubernetes Administrator (CKA) can be expected to demonstrate.

 ###CKA Curriculum V 0.1